 The wedding reception blossomed into a two-week open-air festival that was so well received it became an annual event.
 Each year additional exhibits were added until it became the major annual German fall festival celebrating harvest time and the arrival of the fall season.

 Traditionally festivities in Munich begin on the second to last Saturday in September and end the first Sunday in October.
 During the 14-day event, over 7 million visitors drink a copious 14 million liters of beer.
-They also consume more than 300,000 pairs of pork sausages, 600,000 roasted chickens and more than 60,000 roasted pork knuckles.
+They also consume more than 300,000 pairs of pork sausages, 600,000 roasted chickens

-Oktoberfest-Zinzinnati is recognized as the world’s second-largest authentic Oktoberfest.
-In fact, the mayor of Munich annually decrees Oktoberfest-Zinzinnati as the largest in the world outside of his domain.
+Oktoberfest Zinzinnati is recognized as the world’s second-largest authentic Oktoberfest.
+In fact, the mayor of Munich annually decrees Oktoberfest Zinzinnati as the largest in the world outside of his domain.